 Business Model Key Features Category Held to collect The objective of the business model is to hold assets to collect contractual cash flows.
 Sales are incidental to the objective of the model.
 This model typically involves the lowest level of sales in comparison with other business models (in frequency and volume).
-Amortised cost Both held to collect and for sale Both collecting contractual cash flows and sales are integral to achieving the objective of the business model.
+Amortised cost 1 Both held to collect and for sale Both collecting contractual cash flows and sales are integral to achieving the objective of the business model.
 This model typically has more sales (in frequency and volume) than the held-to-collect business model.
-FVOCI Other business models, including: trading managing assets on a fair value basismaximising cash flows through sale The business model is neither held-to-collect nor held to collect and for sale.
+FVOCI 1 Other business models, including: trading managing assets on a fair value basismaximising cash flows through sale The business model is neither held-to-collect nor held to collect and for sale.
 The collection of contractual cash flows is incidental to the objective of the model.
-FVTPL
+FVTPL 2

-2. The SPPI criterion is irrelevant - i.e. assets in all business models are measured at FVTPL.
+^{2.} The SPPI criterion is irrelevant - i.e. assets in all business models are measured at FVTPL.

-1. Subject to meeting the SPPI criterion.
+^{1.} Subject to meeting the SPPI criterion.

-Summary of Significant Accounting Policies (Continued) 2.1 Basis of Preparation (Continued) h) Financial Assets and Liabilities (Continued)
+2. Summary of Significant Accounting Policies (Continued) h) Financial Assets and Liabilities (Continued) i) Classification and Subsequent Measurement (Continued)